yantra-core/Mantra.js/ReadMe.md

 - [X] **Delta Encoding**: Encoding integer changes rather than complete states
 - [ ] **Float Precision Encoding**: Customizable float precision to balance between accuracy and data size
 - [ ] **Binary Bitstream Encoding**: Utilizes binary format for data encoding to reduce the size and improve the performance of data transmission.

+# Alpha Software Notice
+As alpha software, `@yantra-core/mantra` is currently under active development.
+[Features](#Features) are being added and refined.
+Users should anticipate changes and potential instabilities.
+Your feedback and contributions at this stage are invaluable and will shape the future of this framework.

+Come join the [AYYO Discord](https://discord.gg/bbyjf6MXC2) if you have any questions!